imbo/imbo/docs/installation/event_listeners.rst

 Stats access
 ++++++++++++

-This event listener controls the access to the :ref:`stats resource <stats-resource>` by using simple white-/blacklists containing IPv4 and/or IPv6 addresses. `CIDR-notations <http://en.wikipedia.org/wiki/CIDR#CIDR_notation>`_ are also supported.
+This event listener controls the access to the :ref:`stats resource <stats-resource>` by using white listing of IPv4 and/or IPv6 addresses. `CIDR-notations <http://en.wikipedia.org/wiki/CIDR#CIDR_notation>`_ are also supported.

 This listener is enabled per default, and only allows ``127.0.0.1`` and ``::1`` to access the statistics: